jrfnl/clearPHP/rules/avoid-magic-number.md

 Magic numbers will raise problems when they appear in two different locations, and are updated only once.

 0, 1, 2 and 100 are often regarded as exceptions, as they are so often used.
-However, it is also a good idea to consider them as magic number and provide a better name for them : for example, 0 and 1 may be used and confused as `false` and `true`.
+However, it is also a good idea to consider them as magic numbers and provide a better name for them : for example, 0 and 1 may be used and confused as `false` and `true`.

 Magic numbers are useful in unit tests, where a wide range of valid and invalid values must be tested to check the behavior of the code.